peccoud/strain-verification/README.md

 bash CNVnator/call_samples.sh
 ```

-By default, CNVnator is run with bin size of 20.
+CNVnator is run with bin size of 20.
 Bin size variable is set in the beginning of script `CNVnator/run_CNVnator.sh`.
+Using larger bin sizes leads to missing deletions known to be in the sample and clearly visible by manual inspection.

 Results will be stored to `CNV_calling/CNVnator/Results`